pmem/pmdk/doc/libpmempool/pmempool_sync.3.md

 files decreased by 4096 bytes per each part file.
 The 4096 bytes of each part file is utilized for storing internal metadata of the pool part files.=e=)

-_WINUX(,=q=When adding or deleting replicas, the two pool set files can differ only in the definitions of replicas which are to be added or deleted.
-When adding or removing pool set options (see **poolset**(5)), the rest of both pool set files have to be of the same structure.
-The operation of adding/removing a pool set option can be performed on a pool set with local replicas only.
-To add/remove a pool set option to/from a pool set with remote replicas, one has to remove the remote replicas first, then add/remove the option, and finally recreate the remote replicas having added/removed the pool set option to/from the remote replicas' poolset files.
-To add a replica it is necessary for its effective size to match or exceed the pool size.
-Otherwise the whole operation fails and no changes are applied.
-If none of the pool set options is used, the effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
-The 4096 bytes of each part file is utilized for storing internal metadata of the pool part files.
-If the option *SINGLEHDR* is used, the effective size of a replica is the sum of sizes of all its part files decreased once by 4096 bytes.
-In this case only the first part contains internal metadata.
-If the option *NOHDRS* is used, the effective size of a replica is the sum of sizes of all its part files.
-In this case none of the parts contains internal metadata.=e=)

 >NOTE: At the moment, *transform* operation is only supported for **libpmemobj**(7) pools, so _UW(pmempool_transform) cannot be used with other pool types (**libpmemlog**(7), **libpmemblk**(7)).